ICT-ANS/StarLight.github.io/docs/Bug Summary.md

 ### Pruning

 1. When using the FPGM method, torch.jit.trace is unable to trace the model.
-* Reason: The model has three outputs as shown below.
+* Problem: The model has three outputs as shown below.
 The third output, self.priors, is a constant and independent of the input, which causes the aforementioned problem.
 ![img](../assets/images-bugs/starlight_bugs_20230329115935476.png)
 * Solution: Rewrite an SSD model file, only need to change two points.
 (1) Move the output self.priors out of the forward function of SSD.
 (2) Put self.priors into the output during the calculation of loss.
 ![img](../assets/images-bugs/starlight_bugs_20230329115935488.png) ![img](../assets/images-bugs/starlight_bugs_20230329115935446.png)

 2. After exporting the pruned model, an error occurs during inference.
 ```python
 shape '[32, -1, 4]' is invalid for input of size 915904